 - Taste and add sweetener (honey, maple syrup, or agave will all work wonderfully) if needed.

-- Enjoy your chia seed jam just as you would any other jam or jelly.
+- Enjoy just as you would any other jam or jelly.

 My favorite part about this recipe though is that it’s a really fun and simple recipe to make with your kids.
 A recipe that actually encourages your kids to touch the dough?
 Yes!

-How to get kids involved making healthy thumbprint cookies
+How to get kids involved making oatmeal thumbprint cookies

 Thumbprint cookies are the perfect way to get kids involved in cooking!
 Here are some simple ways to get your kids in the kitchen with you for this recipe.